hknd23/DeepLearningCausal/README.md

 ### Using the Package: Ensemble Learning

-We illustrate the functionality of **DeepLearningCausal** using the two survey response datasets summarized above.
-The data from these two survey response datasets is included and briefly described in the manual for the package.
+We illustrate the functionality of **DeepLearningCausal** using the two datasets summarized above.
+These datasets are included and briefly described in the manual for the package.

 #### Ensemble Learning for Meta-Leaners

-The function `metalearner_ensemble` in the package estimates the CATE from the following four meta-learner models using ensemble learning: the R-learner, S-learner, T-learner X-learner, and R-learner.
+The function `metalearner_ensemble` in the package estimates the CATE from the following four meta-learner models using ensemble learning: the S-learner, T-learner X-learner, and R-learner.
 To allow for easy replication, the example below shows via a tutorial the applicability of this function for a small number of observations (N) from our survey response dataset in Example 1 that incorporates a survey experiment.

 ``` r
 library(DeepLearningCausal)